csk2q/5577-IoT/finalProjWeb/OFFSITE_REVIEW_REPORT.md

 ---

-**Thank you to the entire development team for three days of focused, productive work.
-The system is impressive, the documentation is thorough, and we are ready to move forward with confidence.**
+**Thank you to the entire development team for 2.5 days of focused, productive work.
+The system is impressive, the documentation is thorough, and we are ready to move forward with confidence.
+The efficiency gained through thorough preparation allowed us to complete a comprehensive review in 16 hours instead of 23.**

 **Next Steps:**
 1. Schedule CTO presentation (use DEMO_SCRIPT.md)